A Closer Look at How To Catch an AI Liar

 GPT-3.5-turbo: $1.52

 The solution is unfortunately quite impractical - it requires asking 48 follow-up questions possibly after each back and forth with an LLM.
-Idea for reducing the computational burden: Try to find a set of the fewest questions that are still effective at catching lies.
+Idea for reducing the computational burden: Try to find a set of the fewest questions that are still effective at catching lies. - Decision threshold dependency: in practice it only works with known LLMs that you’ve set a decision threshold for

-• Limited Scope: The current study only focuses on (mostly factual) question-answering tasks which the authors note themselves.
+- Limited Scope: The current study only focuses on (mostly factual) question-answering tasks which the authors note themselves.
 This limits the detector’s applicability to other types of dialogues or contexts, such as non-QA interactions or instrumental lies in text-based games.
 The approach might not work in situations where the LLM produces a more complex, long-form output.

 Conclusion